 An API level determines which APIs are available for you to use in your app.
 The API level corresponds to a version of the BlackBerry 10 OS (for example, 10.0, 10.1, and 10.2).
 When you create a project for your app and select an API level, you are choosing the version of the BlackBerry 10 OS that your app is compatible with.

 The API level is backward compatible.
-Higher API levels include all the APIs from lower API levels.
+Higher API levels include all of the APIs from lower API levels.
 APIs are deprecated, but are not removed, to ensure that existing apps can continue to use them.

 API levels and supported devices

-Apps that are developed with a lower API level are supported on existing devices, and can reach a broader market.
+Apps that are developed with a lower API level are supported on existing devices and can reach a broader market.
 However, apps that are developed with a higher API level can take advantage of a richer set of APIs and features.

 If your app uses APIs that were introduced in a higher API level, you can't install the app on a device with a lower API level.
-However, you can run an app with a lower API level on a device with a higher API level, because API levels are backward compatible.
+However, you can run an app with a lower API level on a device with a higher API level because API levels are backward compatible.

-Change the API level
+Set the global API level

-In the Momentics IDE for BlackBerry, you can change the global API level and the API level for a specific project at any time.
+You can change the global API level and the API level for a specific project at any time.

 - In Windows and Linux, on the Window menu, click Preferences.
 In Mac OS, on the Momentics menu, click Preferences.